ker0olos/discord-vscode/README.md

 This work is optimized for git repositories.
-Some features were cut to simplify the code
+Features were cut to simplify the settings